Combustible Dust Testing & Dust Explosion Analysis

 The explosion severity test is conducted to determine the maximum pressure (Pmax), maximum rate of pressure rise (dP/dt)max and the dust constant Kst value of an ignited combustible dust, dispersed in the air, as a dust cloud.

-Working through a range of potentially combustible dust concentrations, powders are dispersed into a 20L explosion vessel (sphere) using dry compressed air.
-These suspended dust clouds are then exposed to a large 10 kJ chemical source of ignition and the following dust explosion pressure is monitored, measured, and recorded, using high-accuracy piezoelectric transducers.
+A range of potentially combustible dust concentrations are dispersed into a 20L explosion vessel (sphere) using dry compressed air.
+These suspended dust clouds are then exposed to a large 10 kJ chemical source of ignition and the following dust explosion pressure rise is monitored, measured, and recorded, using high-accuracy piezoelectric transducers.

 Data generated by the explosion severity test is predominantly used for either the design of dust explosion protection systems (venting, containment or suppression) or to confirm if a material is appropriate for processes within an established hazard protection system.